 lsof (U/L) Specifically, "lsof -i:25" would show you processes using TCP port 25.
 The -b switch to Windows netstat gives similar information.
 Although Mark Russinovich's Windows Process Explorer is a more general purpose tool, but it can be useful for network issues; see, for example, The Case of the Slow Logons.

 telnet (W, U/L).
 First, don't confuse using telnet to test networks with running a telnet daemon.
 Telnet is available even when you are NOT accepting telnet connections (but see the Vista/Win 7 note below).
-You can use telnet to
+You can use telnet to test network problems:

 Special note on Vista and Win 7: Microsoft disables the telnet client on these operating systems.
 To correct that stupidity: